stallman-j/ekonomR/vignettes/basic-regression.md

 1. In the section on [interpreting logarithms](#logs-interpretation) we described the interpretation of the coefficient $$\beta_1$$ for Equations \ref{eq:eq_2} and \ref{eq:eq_3}.
 State the corresponding interpretation of $$\beta_1$$ in the following equation:

 $$
-\label{eq:eq_5}
     \text{GHGpc}_{i,t} = \beta_0 + \beta_1 \log(\text{GDPpc})_{i,t} + \varepsilon_{i,t}
 $$

-2. Determine whether the coefficients in column (2) in Table \ref{tab:basic_reg_table} are statistically significant at the 95\% level (yes, recognizing that these are not using robust standard errors) as we did in the section [interpreting coefficients](#interpreting-coefficients) by doing a rough back-of-the-envelope calculation.
+2. Determine whether the coefficients in column (2) in the final table are statistically significant at the 95\% level as we did in the section [interpreting coefficients](#interpreting-coefficients) by doing a rough back-of-the-envelope calculation.
 Round as you need.
 (This is just to practice the heuristic we typically use for reading regression tables.)

 3. Examine the `lm()` model output on the coefficients (intercept and `log(gdp_pc)` for the equation \ref{eq:eq_2}, $$\log(\text{GHGpc})_{i,t} = \beta_0 + \beta_1 \log(\text{GDPpc})_{i,t} + \varepsilon_{i,t}$$ by inputting `summary(lm_2)` into your console.
 What is the outputted p value for each coefficient?